Arrest by Pasco Sheriff’s Office

 Lawyers for an Arrest by the Pasco Sheriff’s Office

-We help clients charged with a variety of criminal accusations including felony, misdemeanor and DUI offenses after an investigation by the Pasco County Sheriff’s Office in New Port Richey, Dade City, Zephyrhills, Trinity, St. Leo, or San Antonio, FL.
+We help clients charged with various criminal accusations, including felony, misdemeanor, and DUI offenses after an investigation by the Pasco County Sheriff’s Office in New Port Richey, Dade City, Zephyrhills, Trinity, St. Leo, or San Antonio, FL.

 Call 727-807-6392 for a free consultation.